rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 This function adds new members to the member database.

-The member information contains the following fields.
+The member information contains the following fields:

 ```
 Name: